 In the 19th century, knickers were sometimes called bloomers.
 A woman named Elizabeth Miller invented loose trousers to be worn by women.
 After 1849 Amelia Bloomer promoted the idea and they became known as bloomers after her.
-In time long drawers became known as bloomers.
+In time, long drawers became known as bloomers.
 The word lingerie is derived from the French word for linen, lin.
-Lingerie were things made from linen.
+Lingerie was things made from linen.

 Knickers in the 20th Century

-In the 19th-century knickers were usually open between the legs but in the 20th century, closed knickers replaced them.
+In the 19th century, knickers were usually open between the legs but in the 20th century, closed knickers replaced them.
 In 1910 stockings and knickers were first made of rayon (at first rayon was called artificial silk).
-From the mid 20th century knickers were also made of nylon.
+In Britain, nylon knickers were introduced in 1947.
 However, in the early 20th century poor women sometimes made pairs of knickers from flour sacks.

-Meanwhile in Britain during the Second World War women sometimes used silk from parachutes to make knickers.
+Meanwhile in Britain during the Second World War, used parachutes were sometimes recycled by women to make silk knickers.
 Then in 1949, an American tennis player named Gertrude Moran or Gussie Moran (1923-2013) caused a sensation when she appeared at Wimbledon wearing frilly knickers.
 She was called Gorgeous Gussie and it was very daring in 1949!

 In the 20th century, girls often wore PE knickers during PE lessons.
 They were usually made of dark colours such as navy blue or bottle green.